Syed-Sadam/Malw-loader/README.md

 # Malw-loader
-THis program is purely for educational purposes and I bear no responsibility for any misuse of Malw-loader.
+THis program is coded purely for educational purposes and I bear no responsibility for any misuse of Malw-loader.

 How it works:
 Malw-loader is written in Python.
 It starts with directory listing, and then auto-downloads and executes malware in the target computer.